 This nice camphor laurel slab was purchased at the Sydney Timber and Working with Wood Show.
-Going to turn it into a hall table for the entrance to our house.

 Unfortunately it was a bit too long and wide for our hall.
 After making a large number of proposed cut lines, P and I were in agreement!

 Which line was it?

 Thought a long time about the style of legs to use.
 Decided on a trestle table, and it was P’s idea to use the part cut away from the back of the table as the stretcher.
 Making the legs, these are a prototype using radiata pine.
 I am planning to use fancier timber after verifying the proportions (but know there’s a chance I’ll never get round to it).